pr454nn4kum4r/pkw4r3/README.md

 * Run decrypt.py with .pem file as argument
 * Encrypted files are decrypted

+For a working example, check the final workflow section in [Creating a POC Crypto Ransomware - 6](https://prasannakumar.in/infosec/creating-a-poc-crypto-ransomware-framework-1/ "Creating a POC Crypto Ransomware - 6")

-Check this out to have better understandiing of Ransomware and this framework.
+Check this out to have better understanding of Ransomware and this framework.
 [Creating a POC Crypto Ransomware - 1](https://prasannakumar.in/infosec/creating-a-poc-crypto-ransomware-framework-1/ "Creating a POC Crypto Ransomware - 1")
-Read this, to know what functionalities you can introduce